le-xing/ECS122b-Final-Project/README.md

+# Algorithm Design and Analysis Final Project
+This project builds upon a third-party implementation of Ukkonen's algorithm.
+## Part 1
+In the Part1 branch, the original code is refactored and Google Test is used to run extended random tests to ensure correctness of the algorithm implmentation.
+## Part 2
+In the Part2 branch, the modified suffix-tree building algorithm is used to implement algorithms for the linearization of circular strings and the finding of the least common substring of two strings.
+Google Test is used again to test the correctness of these algorithms through extended tests of randomized inputs.

+# Original README
 Implementation of Ukkonen's algorithm in C++.
 This is very special algorithm.
 You may have a look at the original paper here: http://www.cs.helsinki.fi/u/ukkonen/SuffixT1withFigs.pdf.